MrHarshArora/FABIT/README.md

-__Instagram part of the code isn't working anymore; I wrote a new program just for Instagram, it's called [InstaBurst](https://github.com/Ethical-H4CK3R/InstaBurst).__
+__Instagram part of the code isn't working anymore; I wrote a new program just for Instagram, it's called [InstaBurst](https://github.com/MrHarshArora/InstaBurst).__

-# hyprPulse
+# FABIT

-hyprPulse, an interactive brute force tool that can simultaneously attack multiple accounts, from multiple sites, using multiple wordlists; all while staying anonymous.
+FABIT, an interactive brute force tool that can simultaneously attack multiple accounts, from multiple sites, using multiple wordlists; all while staying anonymous.

 ### Requirements
   - Kali Linux 2.0